SakanaAI/AI-Scientist/README.md

 The Grokking template used code from [Sea-Snell/grokking](https://github.com/Sea-Snell/grokking) and [danielmamay/grokking](https://github.com/danielmamay/grokking).

+We would like to thank the developers of the open-source models and packages for their contributions and for making their work available.

 ## Citing The AI Scientist

 If you use **The AI Scientist** in your research, please cite it as follows: